facundoolano/software-papers/README.md

 6. I tended to prefer topics that I can relate to my professional practice, typically papers originated in the industry or about innovations that later saw wide adoption.
    - Similarly, I tended to skip more theoretical papers, those focusing on mathematical foundations for Computer Science, electronic aspects of hardware, etc.
-   - UI/UX and modern Machine Learning are missing because I'm not familiar enough with those areas to find relevant, non overly specific papers.
+   - Machine Learning is mostly missing because I'm not familiar enough with the area to find relevant, non overly specific papers.
 Suggestions are welcome.

 Disclaimer: I'm not a frequent paper reader, so I made this list as a sort of roadmap for myself.
 I haven't read all of the papers in the list yet; as I do, I may find than some don't meet the described criteria after all and remove them, or decide to add new ones.